scoots31/Plotly_Belly_Button_Diversity/README.md

 # Plotly Belly Button Diversity

 ## Overview
-The concept of Improbable Beef is to a product that tastes like beef but contains no meat at all.
+The concept of Improbable Beef is to produce a product that tastes like beef but contains no meat at all.
 The research is examining if synthesizing meat from bacteria found inside the belly button of humans can imitate the flavor of beef.
 Below are the samples collected as each individual represented by ID number.

 [Belly Button Diversity Dashboard](https://scoots31.github.io/Plotly_Belly_Button_Diversity/)